Xiippy/XiippySDKBridgeSampleGoLangApp/README.md

 # XiippySDKBridgeSampleGoLangApp
-Open the folder in Visual Studio code, follow the instructions at https://xiippydocs.gitbook.io for the initial setup and creating the config items, set the Merchant Group ID, Merchant ID, Secret Key and Base Address, and debug, then browse http://localhost:3000
+Open the folder in Visual Studio code, follow the instructions at https://xiippydocs.gitbook.io for the initial setup and creating the config items, set Merchant Group ID, Merchant ID, Secret Key and Base Address, and debug, then browse http://localhost:3000